Medical workers conflicted by France’s partial lockdown

 As the measures apply for at least four weeks and travel between regions will be forbidden without a compelling reason, many people were rushing on Friday to Paris train stations to leave for other less-affected regions.

-French authorities also announced that the country is resuming shots with the vaccine made by AstraZeneca on Friday.
-Castex was to be vaccinated in the afternoon, aiming to show “confidence” in the product.
+French authorities also resumed shots with the vaccine made by AstraZeneca on Friday.
+Castex got vaccinated to show confidence in the product, and gave a thumbs up after getting his jab.

-France on Thursday reported about 35,000 new confirmed infections in 24 hours nationwide, numbers that have steadily increased in recent weeks.
-The variant first identified in the U.K. accounts for most infections, and around 250 people are dying each day.

 Follow AP’s pandemic coverage at: